snail-unamur/snail-website/content/authors/johan-rochet/_index.md

 # List each interest with a dash
 interests:
+- Source Code
-- Education
+- DevEx
-- Cognitive Bias
+- Mobile Development

 # # education:
 #   courses: